NoroffFEU/development-platforms/svelte-case-study.md

 - Very small file size, Svelte's bundle size being 1.6KB
 - Simple syntax so it's easy to learn, only need knowledge of HTML, CSS and JavaScript to get started in learning how to use Svelte and SvelteKit.
 - Fast speed and performance, with server-side rendering you take care of the rendering and don't make the end user use computational power to see your site.
+- No virtual DOM, which is less overhead for the application and less data needing to be sent as the virtual DOM is a means to an end, writing code that more or less just "works" transition wise and works okay enough performance wise.

 ## Weaknesses